osmandapp/docs/content/osmand/personal/profiles.md

 #### **Other**

+Additional settings for profile (like external devices and etc.)

+{% data reusables.general.android-ios-switcher %}

 {% android %}

-In this section, you can enable/disable buttons and input devices for OsmAnd, on or off animations for navigation mode, use or not fullscreen mode, magnetic sensor, Kalman filter.
+You can enable/disable buttons and input devices for OsmAnd, on or off animations for navigation mode, use or not fullscreen mode, magnetic sensor, Kalman filter.

 ![Profiles General Settings Other Android](/assets/images/personal/profiles/profile_gs_other_android.png)

 - {% data variables.android-values.use_volume_buttons_as_zoom %} - allows to use or not volume buttons of a device as [zoom](/osmand/map/interact-with-map#my-location--zoom).
 - [{% data variables.android-values.use_kalman_filter_compass %}](/osmand/map/interact-with-map#extra-compass-settings) - allows to use or not [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) for smoothen rotation of the map with a slower rotation animation though it introduces a small delay (< 1 second) till.